DanDavisx/fsds-autonomy/README.md

 - ros2 run fsds_control mpc_controller

 Parameters can be overriden at launch, for example:
 - ros2 run fsds_control mpc_controller --ros-args -p horizon:=20 -p target_speed:=7.0

+The default parameters have been carefully tested on the provided tracks.
+Changing them may introduce unexpected behaviour.

 If all goes well, the car SHOULD begin navigating around the ciruit!